Oliv4945/STM32L052_Breadboard/README.md

 * 200 to 300 mA mosfet in order to control a more power or other voltages
 * Reset button
 * Breadboard friendly
-* "FDTI" pinout connector for serial communications, and to try ST serial bootloader
+* "FTDI" pinout connector for serial communications, and to try ST serial bootloader
 * All components on one side, so the board can be easily reflowed with hotplate

 # Toolchain